shonendumm/EIP712-meta-transactions/README.md

 You can then switch to another account in your metamask to send another transaction.
 Or use the same account.
 You do not pay any gas.

-The page will auto-send transaction batches using its own wallet. key stored in .env
+The page will auto-send transaction batches using its own wallet. keys stored in .env

 >Note:
->When this wallet runs out of rinkeby eth, you can send more to it using https://faucets.chain.link/rinkeby
+>When the server wallet runs out of rinkeby eth, you can send more to it using https://faucets.chain.link/rinkeby
->The server wallet's address is 0x20A5C66B2f591c15BF3dF02618390683648C8C35
+>The address is 0x20A5C66B2f591c15BF3dF02618390683648C8C35

 ## How to deploy your own app on Rinkeby